How to write an effective customer service cover letter

 3. Write an eye-catching customer service cover letter introduction

 The headline and greeting of your cover letter serve an essential purpose by initially grabbing an employer’s attention.
-To keep employers hooked, however, you will need to write an effective and eye-catching introductory paragraph that includes:
+To keep employers hooked, however, you'll need to write an effective and eye-catching introductory paragraph that includes:

 - A brief overview of your professional history and goals